openapi-processor/openapi-processor-spring/README.md

 ## Endpoint Response

 All generated endpoints have a [`ResponseEntity<>`][spring-responseentity] result.
-This allows an endpoint implementation full control of the response.
+This allows an endpoint implementation full control of the response at the cost of having to provide a `ResponseEntity` even if it could just return its pojo result.

 ## Endpoint Parameters

+todo

 ### Query Parameters